remeh/diago/README.md

 ## Installation

+Due to the underlying usage of `go-gl/glfw`, there is a few system dependencies (i.e. some Xorg libraries on Linux or headers/libraries on macOS).
+See [this link](https://github.com/go-gl/glfw#installation) for detailed information.

+You'll need Go installed (only tested with Go >= 1.12), then:

 ```
 go get -u github.com/remeh/diago
 ```

-The `diago` binary should be available.
+The `diago` binary should be available in `$GOPATH/bin` or `$HOME/go/bin` if the `$GOPATH` environment variable is not set.

 Note that the build could take a few seconds to complete due to the dependencies.

 ## Usage